yaoazhen/nodejs-global-proxy/README.md

 This project gives you a simple way to set up a **global SOCKS5 proxy** for all your Node.js apps without touching any project code.
 It works by injecting a proxy agent into Node.js's built-in `http` and `https` modules using the `NODE_OPTIONS` environment variable.

+> **⚠️ Important Notes:**
+> - **This tool requires an existing SOCKS5 proxy server** - it does NOT create or provide a SOCKS5 server for you
+> - **Node.js applications only** - this proxy configuration affects ONLY Node.js processes, not your system-wide network traffic or other applications (browsers, curl, etc.)

+## Project Purpose

+**Main Use Cases:**
+- **Network Proxy Management**: Provides a unified SOCKS5 proxy solution for Node.js applications
+- **Development Environment Setup**: Essential for development environments that need to access external resources through a proxy
+- **Network Request Routing**: Automatically routes all HTTP/HTTPS requests through a specified SOCKS5 proxy server
+- **Transparent Proxy Injection**: Adds proxy functionality to any Node.js project without modifying existing code

+**Ideal Scenarios:**
+- Development environments requiring proxy server access to external APIs
+- Node.js application development in corporate intranet environments
+- Network request scenarios requiring IP address masking
+- Testing application behavior under different network conditions
+- Bypassing network restrictions or firewalls during development

 -----

 ## Features